stuart-burmeister/Notes/CodingFormatRules.md

 * By default, react hook methods useQuery and useMutation are used.

 ### useQuery
+* If data does not need to be proccessed, then simply getting data from the query call is enough.
+* If data needs to be processed, use an event hook to unload the data.
+* If data needs to be polled, use a 5s interval.

+### useMutation
+* When use by itself, simply use the useMutation call and call the function with variables.
+* When another mutation is called after another, place the second in the onCompleted callback function.
+* When a query has to be updated, use refetchQueries and ensure the original query call is the same (import) and the variables are the same.

 ## Console
 * Use custom console.log, info, warn, and error console messages.